derrickorama/minecraft-modpack/README.md

 Just a nice little set of mods that myself and others have been using in Minecraft.
 Only adding 1.8 for now.

+# Note: This branch includes an older version of VoxelMap.
+Players were experiencing blackouts with versions > v1.5.1.
+This branch is for those players.

 Prerequisites (in /installers directory):

 * [Forge](http://files.minecraftforge.net) (11.14.0.1295)